BasicPrimitives/javascript/samples/AdviserAndAssistantItemTypes.md

 * Limited Partner
 * Adviser Partner

-All of them affect child placement relative to its parent in hierarchy.
+All of them affect child placement relative to its parent in the hierarchy.
 The following example demonstrates  Adviser and Assistant types.
-Adviser item placed at the same level as its parent and connected to it horizontally.
-Assistant item is placed at level between parent and its regular children and horizontally connected to connection line between parent and its children as well.
+The adviser item is placed at the same level as its parent and connected to it horizontally.
+The assistant occupies the row between the parent and all other regular children.
+It has a horizontal connection to the vertical line going from the parent to the remaining children.

-Use `ItemConfig.adviserPlacementType` option to place adviser or assistant on the left or right side of hierarchy;
+Use the `adviserPlacementType` option to place an adviser or assistant on the parent's node hierarchy's left or right side.

-Use `ItemConfig.levelOffset` option to place assistants into multiple rows.
-See children layout samples.
+Use the `levelOffset` option to arrange assistants into multiple rows.
+See the regular children layout sample.

 [JavaScript](javascript.controls/CaseAdviserAndAssistantItemTypes.html)